santiagopardal/CamerAI/README.md

 ![alt text](https://github.com/santiagopardal/CamerAI/blob/master/docs/GIFS/NM-NM.gif)

-## I have a GPU can I use it?
+## 🎮 I have a GPU can I use it?
+Not if you are using the dockerized version.
+But if you want to, you can install the application on your host or dockerize the system using your GPU.
-Yes, of course!
-Just install the requirements (requirements.txt) and you are ready to go, maybe you will benefit from decreasing the detection batch size, also remember that tensorflow for GPU requires CUDA toolkit and cuDNN, [here](https://www.tensorflow.org/install/gpu) is the official tutorial to install tensorflow GPU.
+To install the system in your host, just install the requirements (requirements.txt) and you are ready to go, CamerAPI and CamerAPP can be dockerized.
+Maybe you will benefit from decreasing the detection batch size, also remember that tensorflow for GPU requires CUDA toolkit and cuDNN, [here](https://www.tensorflow.org/install/gpu) is the official tutorial to install tensorflow GPU.